ampers-and/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a way of marking up content that is meaningful - it is readable by the machine and search engines and useful for other coders as well.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+You can specify size for block - the height and width are changeable while the width of inline items are the width of its content.

+Inline items can be displayed side by side but block items create a new row/insert a line break - they can only be displayed one per row.

 3. What are the 4 areas of the box model?

+The four areas are margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the cross axis (as opposed to the main axis, for which you would use justify-content).

 5. Explain why git is valuable to a team of developers.

+Git is valuable to develepors for version control and source control.
+Git keeps track of all the changes made and allows work to be done simultaneously.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.